J4CKHunter/python-web-scrapping-draft/README.md

 ### web app with python - FLASK?
 DJANGO ?

+draft project in which the given problems are solved separately. web app will be implemented after the decision is made about using flask or django framework.

 - [ ] web app
 - [x] calculate term frequency (TF)
 - [x] calculate inverse document frequency (IDF)